 - While the spindle is out… clean out the threads of the spindle nut, and the threads in the valve body they mate with, of any graphite residue so it doesn’t end up causing leakage by getting in the your spindle valve.
 Dental tools work good for thread cleaning.
 Use some Qtips and clean the spindle valve seat with some solvent or Coleman fuel so the Qtips come out clean.
 Do a visual inspection of the spindle valve seat inside the valve body using a flashlight.
 You should see a circle of bright brass with a little hole in the middle.
 The bright brass is the metal surface your cone-shaped spindle tip seats against.
 Make sure there’s no debris or goo in there.

 - Reassemble everything, with new parts if you are using them, and give it a try without the cleaning needle.
 No candle flame?
 Great!
 Now add in the cleaning needle set to between 3 and 5 clicks into the valve body and top off with the jet.
 Test again.
 Should be working fine now.
+If you get the candle flame, then reset the needle one click less (shallower) into the stove body.

 Happy camping!
 BD